Jun 9, 2020

-During 2018 MeetDenmark, with consultancy and Iceberg partner GainingEdge, began a major project on legacy.
+During MeetDenmark 2018, GainingEdge, began a major project on legacy in collaboration with consultancy and partner Iceberg.
 The study involved desk research on fifty international associations and fifty destinations as well as interviews with twenty from each of the two groups.

 Some of the findings on the current global landscape were published last year in the MeetDenmark Outreach and Legacy Report.
 The document included a range of outreach activities categorised by legacy impact goals, and a select number of outreach case studies from around the world.